karimawi/CatboxUploader/README.md

 ## 💡 Tips

-- Run `catbox.exe` with no arguments to re-register or update context menu
+- Run `catbox.exe` with no arguments to re-register or update context menu entries
 - You can safely delete and re-run to reset registry entries
 - Upload history helps you keep track of everything you've uploaded with no retention
 - You can bulk upload if you select more than one file, the program will launch multiple instances for each file